-Prior to 2019, work was completed on groundwater resources inventories, including a pollution potential mapping for the Region.
+Prior to 2020, work was completed on groundwater resources inventories, including a pollution potential mapping for the Region.
 The final report incorporating all inventories, mapping, and analyses and a prospectus describing a regional groundwater aquifer modeling program for Southeastern Wisconsin were published.
-In addition, work was completed on a regional groundwater aquifer model development.
+In addition, work was completed on a regional groundwater aquifer model.
 The model development was carried out under an interagency agreement by the Commission, the U.S. Geological Survey, and the Wisconsin Geological and Natural History Survey staffs.
 The work was overseen by the Commission's Technical Advisory Committee on Groundwater Resources.
 Work was also completed on a prospectus describing a regional water supply plan for Southeastern Wisconsin and on applying the regional aquifer simulation model to simulation analyses associated with groundwater withdrawals in the vicinity of the Village of Eagle.
 A regional water supply plan for Southeastern Wisconsin was published in December 2010.

-During 2019, the Commission staff continued to provide support to communities for implementation of the regional water supply plan.
+During 2020, the Commission staff continued to provide support to communities for implementation of the regional water supply plan, including on issues related to groundwater quantity and quality.